mala-lab/AnomalyGFM/README.md

 > 1️⃣ AnomalyGFM is the **first** GAD-oriented GFM with strong zero-shot and few-shot generalization abilities.

+> 2️⃣ AnomalyGFM is pre-trained to learn discriminative, graph-agnostic class prototypes with normal and abnormal residual features, and it supports few-shot graph prompt tuning for better adaptation.

-> 2️⃣ A comprehensive benchmark on both zero-shot and few-shot settings using 11 real-world GAD datasets is established, on which i) AnomalyGFM performs significantly better the state-of-the-art unsupervised, supervised, and generalist GAD methods, and ii) AnomalyGFM can scale up to very large graphs
+> 3️⃣ A comprehensive benchmark on both zero-shot and few-shot settings using 11 real-world GAD datasets is established, on which i) AnomalyGFM performs significantly better the state-of-the-art unsupervised, supervised, and generalist GAD methods, and ii) AnomalyGFM can scale up to very large graphs